In this investigation we take a look at:

 Another consumer whose case we reviewed had the same experience.
 He tried to get out of the $199 annual Ultiqa fee but was initially told he was stuck with the contract until 2025.
 He finally got out, but didn't get a refund.

 The timeshare industry speaks

-Ultiqa managing director Mark Henry rejects the notion that the scheme isn't giving customers a fair return for their money, saying "these properties represent excellent value as they are in most cases specifically timeshare resort properties and therefore only attract an annual maintenance or levy fee as a cost for week-long stays".
-He adds that "the volume of complaints annually is only a very small percentage of our membership base".
+Ultiqa managing director Mark Henry rejected the notion that the scheme isn't giving customers a fair return for their money when we spoke to him in 2016, saying "these properties represent excellent value as they are in most cases specifically timeshare resort properties and therefore only attract an annual maintenance or levy fee as a cost for week-long stays".
+He added that "the volume of complaints annually is only a very small percentage of our membership base".

-He also confirms that signing the contract seals the deal if you don't change your mind within a week.
+He also confirmed that signing the contract seals the deal if you don't change your mind within a week.
 "Once the cooling-off period has expired the client enters into a legally binding contract."

-Addressing complaints about lack of accommodation availability, Classic Holidays Managing Director Mark Stephenson says members may mistakenly think rooms are unavailable based on website listings but should call the head office to be sure.
-"It must also be remembered that there may be extenuating circumstances leading to us to not being able to provide a member with accommodation, such as their providing short lead times," Stephenson says.
+Addressing complaints about lack of accommodation availability, Classic Holidays Managing Director Mark Stephenson said in 2016 that members may mistakenly think rooms are unavailable based on website listings but should call the head office to be sure.
+"It must also be remembered that there may be extenuating circumstances leading to us to not being able to provide a member with accommodation, such as their providing short lead times," Stephenson said.